QuidLabs/IMO/README.md

 spreading liquidations over
 time is possible as such...
 voting is incentivised by a
-12 x 55k QD lotto, dealt out
+12 x 55k QD lotto, dealt
 in `onERC721Received`...

 fiat lux `GRIEVANCES` 🇺🇦 [70/30](https://x.com/QuidMint/status/1863365053996552412)